leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealinfection-symptoms_signs-cornearefractive
 - What are the symptoms and signs of corneal infection?
+- How does corneal ulcer feel like?
+- I feel sensitive to light, can it be a cornea infection?
+- Why do I have a white spot on my eye and it is painful
 - What does corneal infection look like?
 - How is corneal infection supposed to look like?
 - How does corneal infection normally look like?